fabioc9675/GreenhousePrj/Software/greenhouse-app/README.md

 - `npm install concurrently` run concurrently server and frontend
 - `npm install socket.io`
 - `npm install socket.io-client` Packages to add socket io functionallity
+- `npm install http-proxy-middleware --save` to use proxy in the server

 Use of MaterializeCSS through CDN `www.materializecss.com` copy the CSS part into index.html, alse add the icons provided for materialize